 Your veterinarian can also perform a DNA test for you, which usually requires a blood sample.

 Your test results may say 100% Rottweiler, or it may sound like a lower percentage of being a Rottie, which means it isn’t purebred–but depending on the estimated rate, it could be very close.

 Purebred Rotties are lovely family members who get along well with anyone of any age and with other pets.

 If you get a dog or puppy that is not purebred, you can’t be sure of its temperament as it grows.
 Other breeds can also have genetic or congenital problems, and you may not be able to predict the size when your puppy or dog is full-grown.

 How Much Does a Purebred Rottweiler Cost?

-If you are unsure about a breeder and his credentials or if anything seems wrong, then step away from the dogs or puppies.
-Unethical breeders will charge you the same price for a champion dog that is actually not purebred.
+Step away from the dogs or puppies if you are unsure about a breeder and his credentials or if anything seems wrong.
+Unethical breeders will charge you the same price for a champion dog that is not purebred.

-If it’s a puppy you are looking at, ask to see the parent dogs make a determination if they are purebred puppies as well.
+If it’s a puppy you are looking at, ask to see the parent dogs to determine if they are purebred puppies as well.